-This BMP is measured by the number of County employees that receive this training.
-Last year (Permit Year 2), employees in eleven departments received training on several of the topics listed above.
-The training dates, name and number of employees attending, by department, and a generic copy of the letter sent to all department heads explaining the purpose of said training were provided in last year's Annual report.
+This BMP is measured by the number of County employees that receive the training.
+In this permit year, employees in eleven departments received training on several of the topics listed above.
+The training dates, name and number of employees attending, by department, and a generic copy of the letter sent to all department heads explaining the purpose of said can be found on the attached compact disk under the folder titled BMP 6-4.
 Training topics included: